jonrp/documents/GameNative.md

 If it still fails, try to switch Graphics > DXVK Version to 2.6.1-gplasync; For DirectX 12 games the DX Wrapper will be VK3D and it's worth a shot to try version 3.0b.

+Once everything run, you can try to push Emulation > FEXCore Preset > Performance for extra performance (from what I've read Extreme is the same as Performance so no need to go further).

 ## Troubleshooting graphics

 If the games works (DXVK) but with flickering graphics / shadows, switch Graphics > DXVK Version to async-1.10.3